-3 credits (6 lec-lab hrs/wk)
+(6 lec-lab hrs/wk)

-A capstone course that merges the

-student's finest pastry skills with artistic

-expression.
-Students will learn to make

-centerpieces to grand show pieces which

-include edible cake and confection

-serving stands and platters.
+3 credits A capstone course that merges the student's finest pastry skills with artistic expression.
+Students will learn to make centerpieces to grand show pieces which include edible cake and confection serving stands and platters.
+Prerequisite: CRT2032 with a "C" or better.